 Upcoming Admissions/Application Deadlines:

-*Track I scholars can apply at anytime but enrollment is based on space availability; they will be placed on a waiting list (first come-first serve) until administering Track II (the certificate/degree students).
+*Track I scholars can apply at anytime but enrollment is based on space availability.
+Track I scholars will be placed on a waiting list (first come-first serve) until administering Track II (the certificate/degree students).

 - Take only selected Courses.